Sunil-Pradhan/javascript-cheatsheet/README.md

 #### if-else-if ladder or else...if statement

-Use else if to specify a new condition to test, if the first condition is false.
+Use else...if to specify a new condition to test, if the first condition is false.

 Syntax: